rsksmart/RSKIPs/IPs/RSKIP178.md

 ### Validation

+We'll define the function *isValidConfirmationHeavyblock()* to check the validity of confirmation heavyblocks.
+We'll also replace the function that checks the validity of the proof of work of normal RSK blocks with the function *isRSKBlockProofOfWork()*, because some of the RSK blocks can contain an anchor heavyblock.

-For the block to be valid, we'll define two auxiliary functions:
+But before, we'll define an auxiliary function *getInfo()*:

 **function getInfo(mergeMiningFields)** **returns  (mergeMined,isMMValid)**